Quasi harmonic approximation#

 means to find unique minimum value in the brackets by changing volume.
 Since volume dependencies of energies in electronic and phonon structures are different, volume giving the minimum value of the energy function in the square brackets shifts from the value calculated only from electronic structure even at 0 K. By increasing temperature, the volume dependence of phonon free energy changes, then the equilibrium volume at temperatures changes.
 This is considered as thermal expansion under this approximation.

-phonopy-qha collects the values at volumes and transforms into the thermal properties at constant pressure.
+phonopy-qha and run_qha collect the values at volumes and transform them into the thermal properties at constant pressure.